Story of a Heart (album): International release

 English lyrics were written by Björn Ulvaeus (also of ABBA fame) for four of the most successful songs of the band's back catalogue.
 In addition, a new song was recorded and sung by Helen Sjöholm, who was and is responsible for the female vocals of Benny Anderssons Orkester.
 The new song, "Story of a Heart", also became the title track of the album and was subsequently released on single.
 A Swedish version, "Sommaren du fick", was included on the Swedish version of the album and was also released on single in this country.

 The album also includes nine instrumental tunes, all of which being old recordings from the band's previous albums as well as Benny's 1987 solo album Klinga mina klockor.
 To fit into the album concept, also the titles of those tracks were (directly) translated into the English language.

 "Story of a Heart" was released in the UK on July 9, 2009.
 Five days earlier, on July 4, Benny Anderssons Orkester played a huge concert on London's Hampstead Heath.
 The concert was intended as a trigger for the band's promotion of their first UK album, and received good reviews in the press.

-Eventually, the song received a lot of airplay and the album managed to enter the UK Albums Chart and peaked at #29.
+Eventually, the song received a lot of airplay and the album managed to enter the UK Albums Chart and peaked at No. 29.

 Swedish release

 In Sweden, where versions of most of the tracks from "Story of a Heart" had already been released, the album was promoted as a greatest hits collection.
-Upon its release in the end of June 2009, the album entered the Swedish Albums Chart the next week at its peak position, #5.
+Upon its release in the end of June 2009, the album entered the Swedish Albums Chart the next week at its peak position, No. 5.

 At the same time, the English single release climbed to number 17 on the Swedish Singles Chart, while its Swedish version "Sommaren du fick" reached number 4 on the Svensktoppen radio chart.

 As almost every year, Benny Anderssons Orkester also played some concerts in Sweden as part of their summer-tour.